Islands of Australia: 7 Jaw-Dropping Vacation Spots

 Kangaroo Island is an ecological haven for native Australian wildlife.
-Kangaroos, koalas, penguins, echidnas, and bird life all call this island paradise, home.
-Here you can walk among a colony of endangered sea lions or cuddle with a sleepy koala.
-Don’t forget to take in the breathtaking scenery of the island, with its rugged cliffs, sheltered bays, native bushlands and rolling hills of farmland- you’ll never have a dull moment of exploration.
-From wildlife adventures and coastal activities, to food and wine and historical guided walks, Kangaroo Island is definitely a place to visit.
+Kangaroos, koalas, penguins, echidnas, and bird life all call this island home.
+Here, you can walk among a colony of endangered sea lions or spot a sleepy koala in the trees.
+Don’t forget to take in the breathtaking scenery of the island with its rugged cliffs, sheltered bays, native bushlands, and rolling farmland.
+From wildlife adventures and coastal activities to food and wine and historical guided walks, Kangaroo Island has something for everyone!

 Located in the heart of the Great Barrier Reef, Hayman Island is the most northerly of the Whitsunday Islands.
-The Whitsundays have long been internationally recognized as one of the world’s most beautiful stretches of tropical coastline in the world.
-Hayman Island is a private island resort, with only the most luxurious and elegant of accommodations- including expansive pools, lush gardens and pristine white sand beaches.
-No lazy days for you?
-Hayman also offers loads of activities including snorkeling and diving, excursions by seaplane and helicopter, as well as nature hikes and bushwalks.
-At Hayman Island, you can have it all.
+The Whitsundays have long been internationally recognized for some of the world’s most beautiful stretches of tropical coastline.
+Hayman Island is a private island resort that’s perfect for family travel, with luxurious and elegant accommodations, including expansive pools, lush gardens, and pristine white sand beaches.
+If you are wanting a more adventure-packed vacation, Hayman also offers activities like snorkeling, diving, excursions by seaplane, nature hikes, and bush walks.

-People tend to forget that Tasmania is part of Australia, and visiting Tasmania is a one-of-a-kind experience full of history, natural beauty, and amazing wine.
-Tasmania is still a wild place, more than a fifth of the island is wilderness (and is also a celebrated World Heritage site).
-Tasmania was settled by a rough assortment of convicts, miners and whalers who’ve left traces of their history at scenic sites around the island.
-While visiting Tassie, you can explore the forests, cliffs, mountains and white sand bays.
-Or stay up late to trak the Tasmanian devil by night.
-If you head east, you’ll find Freycinet National Park and Wineglass Bay, where you can kayak, swim or scuba dive right off the sandy shores.
-You’ll also find loads of hiking and gorgeous cruises.
-Make sure you add Tasmania to your bucket list.
+Tasmania was settled by a rough assortment of convicts, miners, and whalers who’ve left traces of their history at scenic sites around the island.
+While visiting Tassie, you can explore the forests, cliffs, mountains, and white sand bays.
+If you head east, you’ll find Freycinet National Park and Wineglass Bay, where you can kayak, swim, or scuba dive right off the sandy shores.
+You’ll also find a plethora of hiking and nature cruises.